RedLightningStudios/Lightning-Storm-Discharged-3ds/README.md

 ### Questions

 **PC Ports or other platforms?**
 - I would love to make a PC Version and someday I plan to investigate this idea further but for now the game is too early into development and I'd rather wait until I have something more completed before looking into this.
 So currently the 3ds is the only platform supported.
-And most of the releases only support "New" 3ds because of some technical difficulties with the old 3ds.
-I don't know why it crashes on o3ds hardware but it does.
-If anyone can help me I'd be more than happy to support o3ds completely.

 **3D Support?**
 - I would love to make it viewable in 3D but unfortunately I'm unable to figure out how to add it, I've tried a few times but most likely it won't be added.